 In fact, there are many cases that prove the contrary, but every now and then, reports and statistics are released to back up some of these claims, and one recent report from the AAA showed that the millennial generation ranks among the worst drivers in the US.

 The report showed that a lot of younger millennials, aged between 19 and 24, exhibited dangerous driving behavior on a regular basis and didn’t seem to understand the relevant risks, with close to 90% of this age group admitting to speeding, running red lights, or using their phones while driving.

 All of this unfortunately means that millennials are more likely to be involved in auto accidents.
 Obviously, the best way to reduce your chances is to make sure you follow the rules, keep distractions to a minimum, and pay attention to the road.

 However, if an accident does occur, it’s important to know what to do and how to behave to make sure the process goes smoothly.
+Questions like Should You Ever Admit Fault in a Car Accident? or Who is the first person you should call? are often asked.
 This step-by-step guide will show you the right actions to take, from documenting the scene to making sure you don’t get fooled by an insurance adjuster.

 Step 1 – Stay At The Scene